iansinnott/browser-gopher/readme.md

 Just started.
 Currently it extracts and stores all your browsing history in SQLite.
 It does not yet support search.
 That's next!

+## Supported browsers

+For now see the list of extractors here: https://github.com/iansinnott/browser-gopher/blob/master/pkg/extractors/extractors.go#L25

+I should probably add a command to print it to stdout though.

 ## Why?

 I created [BrowserParrot][] to have GUI access to all my browsing history with a quick fuzzy search.
 This worked out well, but the stack chosen at the time (Clojure/JVM) turned out not to be ideal for the problem.